 Incl.
 2018 & 2022 bear years

-60/40 + 20% Grid (FIS-gated)
+60/40 + 20% Grid (RXI-gated)

 Conditional forward scenario

 6%8%10%12%14%16%18%20%Risk (Annualized Std Dev, %)2%4%6%8%10%12%14%16%Return (Annualized, %)Reference: 60/40Risk 12% / Return 7%+~2.3pp returnat equal riskTraditional60/40Full history(incl.
-2018, 2022)FIS-GatedConditionalCORRELATION CAVEATGrid & SPY: ρ ≈ 0.02 (full history)ρ ≈ +0.76 in loss years (2018, 2022)Grid & AGG: ρ ≈ 0.21Diversification benefit is conditional on regimeCONDITIONAL SCENARIOGrid CAGR assumption: +8%Sharpe improvement ≈ +0.03 units
+2018, 2022)RXI-GatedConditionalCORRELATION CAVEATGrid & SPY: ρ ≈ 0.02 (full history)ρ ≈ +0.76 in loss years (2018, 2022)Grid & AGG: ρ ≈ 0.21Diversification benefit is conditional on regimeCONDITIONAL SCENARIOGrid CAGR assumption: +8%Sharpe improvement ≈ +0.03 units

 Important: Conditional Diversification

 The near-zero correlation (ρ ≈ 0.02) that drives the frontier shift holds in ranging/normal market conditions.
 In loss years (2018, 2022), grid-to-SPY correlation was ρ ≈ +0.76 — the diversification benefit largely disappeared precisely when it was most needed.
-The FIS-gated frontier (ochre curve) represents a conditional forward scenario: it assumes the grid’s expected return is modeled at +8% per year, with portfolio volatility reduced to ~34% annualized via regime filtering and asset quality selection.
+The RXI-gated frontier (ochre curve) represents a conditional forward scenario: it assumes the grid’s expected return is modeled at +8% per year, with portfolio volatility reduced to ~34% annualized via regime filtering and asset quality selection.
 This is a sensitivity analysis tool, not a performance projection.

 What This Means for Income-Focused Clients